 Money in Politics

 First, we seek to advance a new system of small donor public financing for federal and state elections.
-This would provide multiple matching funds for small gifts and give ordinary voters a far louder voice in presidential and congressional elections.
+This would provide multiple matching funds for small gifts and give ordinary voters a far stronger voice in choosing our leaders.

-We also seek a new legal context for money in politics: a long-term drive to overturn Citizens United so that the Constitution is once again read as a charter for a self-governing democracy.
+We also seek a new legal context for money in politics: a long-term drive to overturn Citizens United and other misguided decisions, so that the Constitution is once again read as a charter for a self-governing democracy that includes all Americans.

-We work with policy makers and activists to help draft and enact legislation, defend campaign finance laws in court, and promote innovative public financing solutions nationwide, particularly small donor matching fund systems.
+Our research documents the dangers of big money in politics and informs our work to craft effective solutions.
+We work with policy makers and activists to help draft and enact legislation, defend campaign finance laws in court, and promote innovative policy solutions nationwide.

 Sign up for our General Newsletter here.